Charlottesville's City Council has voted to remove both statues, and failing that, permanently to disfigure and obscure them.

 In the past few years a small but vocal minority in Charlottesville began to complain our local monuments celebrate oppression of Native Americans or African Americans.
-The two Civil War generals Lee and Jackson have come under the most persistent attacks, with Lee now primarily the target, for being too visible; too prominent.
+The two Civil War generals came under the most persistent attacks.

-Then, under outside pressure they relented and voted a second time, now to send City Council the option to move Lee to a nearby park but leave Jackson alone; they voted also to recommend the alternative of keeping both monuments where they are.
-They were in accord that whatever happened, both monuments should stay in the city.
+Then, under outside pressure the Commission relented and voted a second time, now to send City Council the option to move Lee to a nearby park but leave Jackson alone.
+They voted also to recommend the alternative of keeping both monuments where they are.
+Whatever happened, the Commission recommended both monuments stay in the city.
 But City Council ignored them.

-City Council in January 2017 first deadlocked on the recommendations 2-2 with councillor Fenwick abstaining.
-But then in February Fenwick again under outside pressure, changed his vote, so it was 3-2 in favor of removing Lee and obscuring Jackson.
+City Council in January 2017 first deadlocked 2-2 with one councillor abstaining.
+But then in February again under outside pressure, that councillor changed his vote, so it was 3-2 in favor of removing Lee and obscuring Jackson.

 City Council refused the City Attorney's offer to ask Virginia’s Attorney General whether removing Lee was illegal.
 That would take too long, and they were not interested in contrary legal advice.
 They chose to act without it.

-Then in April Councilor Szakos got three councillors to vote to get rid of Lee by putting him up for sale.
+Then in April Council voted to get rid of Lee by putting him up for sale.
 They had not decided how to obscure or revile or desecrate Jackson, and tasked city staff with soliciting ideas through a Request for Proposals.